rdamehta/Detection-of-Chest-X-ray-Pathology-with-Convolutional-Neural-Networks/README.md

 ### Model Comparison and Results
-### Final Thoughts and Future Consideration

-## Current Progress:
-Framing the problem as one that is solvable with binary classification.
-Currently the model classifies Anterior-Posterior and Posterior-Anterior Chest X-rays as 'No Findings' or Abnormal with Findings.

-Currently testing on CNN architecture consisting of 3 convolutional Layers, Dense layer, dropout layer, Dense layer.
-A very simple topology that my laptop with 16gb and a nvidea 940mx can handle.

-Grayscaling, resizing, and normalizing images to 128 x 128 and 256 x 256 using openCV and comparing with 256x256x3 channel images.
-This was done to fit everything in RAM.
+The images were preprocessed using opencv by grayscaling, resizing, and normalizing images to 128 x 128 x 1, 256 x 256 x 1, and  256 x 256 x 3 channel images.

 Convolutional Neural Network Topologies compared:
 - Simple Naive Model as described above
 - MobileNet as Baselayer
 - InceptionV3 as Base Layer

-3 Different images inputs vs 3 different topologies.
+Results:

+### Final Thoughts and Future Consideration

 As of now InceptionV3 does the best job at predicting abnormal xrays with an AUC ROC of .62.
 Transfer significantly improved the predictive abilites over a simple CNN topology.

-## Future Considerations:
-- Try other CNN topologies published in Literature
-- Latest research is showing very deep CNNs perform very well at image recognition and object detection.
-Dense121 is an very deep CNN
-- Try to detect individual pathologies aka mutlticlass multioutput task
+It's interesting to note the false positives and false negatives of each model.
+Depending on the clinical scenario one could argue having more false negatives is problematic and more insiduous when trying to warrant further investigation.

+Finally it's well documented that there are serious issues with the dataset.
+[This blog](https://lukeoakdenrayner.wordpress.com/2017/12/18/the-chestxray14-dataset-problems/) discusses how this dataset is not labeled correctly.
+In fact Stanford’s famous paper [CheXNet: Radiologist-Level Pneumonia Detection on Chest X-Rays with Deep Learning](https://stanfordmlgroup.github.io/projects/chexnet/) used the same ChestXnet database, but had  panel of radiologists read over them and relabel them to ensure accuracy.
+Despite this shortcoming there is still utility in using the dataset, least of which in demonstrating the importance of good data.